cbourjau/alice-rs/README.md

 # ALICE-rs #
+**This is not an official ALICE or CERN project**

-This repository demonstrates how the [public data](http://opendata.cern.ch/collection/ALICE-Reconstructed-Data) released by the CERN based ALICE collaboration can be analyzed with the Rust programming language and with minimal further external dependencies.
+This repository demonstrates how the [public data](http://opendata.cern.ch/collection/ALICE-Reconstructed-Data) released by the CERN based ALICE collaboration can be analyzed with the Rust programming language.

-Here are some (no so pretty) example figures produced with this project.
+Here are some (not pretty) example figures produced with this project.
 The first two show the distribution of produced particles in the longitudinal and azimuthal dimensions.
-The third figure shows where the collisions happend along the direction of the particle beams in the collider:
+The third figure shows where the collisions took place along the direction of the particle beams in the collider:

 ![result-plot](./simple-analysis/result.png)

-**This is not an official ALICE or CERN project**

 This collection of crates provides and demonstrates:
+* A [parser](https://github.com/cbourjau/alice-rs/tree/master/root-io) for reading the [ROOT](https://root.cern.ch/) binary file format.
+This is the standard format used particle physics.
+* A micro-framwork providing some essential tools for writing an analysis [mALICE](https://github.com/cbourjau/alice-rs/tree/master/malice) crate
 * A library/binary for downloading a desired amount of the publicly released data.
 See the [alice-download](https://github.com/cbourjau/alice-rs/tree/master/alice-download) crate.
 The [alice-open-data](https://github.com/cbourjau/alice-rs/tree/master/alice-open-data) crate provides some conveniences for latter locating and reading the downloaded files
-* Reading of so-called Event Summary Data (ESD) from [ROOT](https://root.cern.ch/)'s binary file format.
-  This is achieved through automatically generated c++ code from ROOT (TTree::MakeClass) as well as from the Rust side (bindgen).
-See [alice-sys](https://github.com/cbourjau/alice-rs/tree/master/alice-sys).
-* A safe wrapper around a limited subset of the automatically generated bindings.
-  These bindings enable a convenient asynchronous IO and re-organize the data with a rustic interface.
-Alternative backends like databases would be integrated at this level.
-See the  [alice](https://github.com/cbourjau/alice-rs/tree/master/alice) crate
 * High performance n-dimensional histograms for streaming data.
   Maintains a binned count of the data which can be successively filled.
 See [histogram](https://github.com/cbourjau/alice-rs/tree/master/histogram)
-* A very simple analysis demonstrating how it all plays together.
-See [simple-analysis](https://github.com/cbourjau/alice-rs/tree/master/simple-analysis)
+* **A  simple analysis demonstrating how it all plays together.
+See [simple-analysis](https://github.com/cbourjau/alice-rs/tree/master/simple-analysis)**

 ## Dependencies

-There are no dependencies on any ALICE specific software!
-However, the public data was released in the [ROOT](https://root.cern.ch/) framework's binary data format.
-Therefore, a working ROOT 6 installation is required for the IO process.
+There are no dependencies on any ALICE specific software, nor ROOT itself.

-Furthermore, various excellent crates from the rust ecosystem have been leveraged.
-Most notably gcc-rs, bindgen, bitflags, chan, rayon, gnuplot-rs, and ndarray.
-I am truly amazed by all of them!

 ## CERN, LHC, and ALICE